alemilos/JUNO/src/Readme.txt

 TO DOS...

 MENU:
-- Create a writeJSON function that adds a user object to profili.json's list file.
+- Find a way to open frames with the same W and H of the parent frame (IFF the parent get disposed)
-- Use SpringForm to build the central panel of the SetData class
+- Strip the username in textfield so that "alessandro".equals("    alessandro  ")

 GAME:
 - develop the View and implement the controller